• Skip to primary navigation

 Homemade vegan gnocchi

-If there's one meal I always say yes to, it's gnocchi.
-Specifically, homemade gnocchi because a meal made from scratch always tastes better and the whole process is so rewarding.
-But what I love about vegan gnocchi specifically is that it's probably the easiest pasta variety to make.
-Given how great my sweet potato gnocchi recipe turned out, I knew it was time to share my go-to plain eggless gnocchi recipe.
+But what I love about gnocchi specifically is that it's probably the easiest pasta variety to make.
+Given how great my sweet potato gnocchi recipe turned out, I knew it was time to share my go-to plain eggless gnocchi recipe as well.

 Eggless gnocchi with cilantro and olive oil

-Ingredients for vegan gnocchi
+Ingredients for Vegan Gnocchi

 Gnocchi on a plate with olive oil and cilantro

-Prepare the potatoes
+Prepare the potatoes.

 Start by preheating a conventional oven to 200 degrees C/400 degrees F. Wrap each potato tightly in a piece of foil and arrange them on a baking tray.
 Bake for 55 minutes - 1 hour, or until fully softened and cooked through.